Revisiting Schr\"odinger CFTs: Factorization, Massless Particles, and a Path to the Bootstrap: Introduction, Background, and Summary

 where $f(k)$ is the scattering amplitude.
 At energies much lower than the effective range of the two body potential $k \ll R_{\rm eff}^{-1}$, the system is fully described by the $s$-wave ($\ell = 0$) scattering amplitude

-The scattering length $a$ is defined by $f_0(k\to 0) =: -a$, and the ``unitarity limit'' is when $a\to \infty$.\footnote{This can be seen neatly in the BCS-BEC crossover (see e.g. \cite{LeggettOriginal, roberts1998resonant, chin2001high, loftus2002resonant, von2007bec}), describing a spin-$\tfrac{1}{2}$ atom in a magnetic field.
+The scattering length $a$ is defined by $f_0(k\to 0) =: -a$, and the ``unitarity limit'' is when $a\to \infty$.\footnote{This can be seen neatly in the BCS-BEC crossover (see e.g. \cite{LeggettOriginal, roberts1998resonant, chin2001high, loftus2002resonant, von2007bec}), describing effective spin-$\tfrac{1}{2}$ atoms in a magnetic field.
 The Zeeman effect splits the two energy levels and one computes the scattering length to be

 where $a_{\rm bg}$ is the scattering length in the absence of the magnetic field.
 For small $a < 0$ the system is BCS, and when $a > 0$ the system is BEC.
 When $B$ is tuned to the Feshbach resonance $B_0$, then $a \to \infty$ and we are in the unitarity limit.
 This critical/unitarity point is described by a Schr\"odinger CFT. } As $a\to\infty$, the $s$-wave cross section becomes $\int_{S^2}|f_0|^2 = 4\pi/k^2$ and completely saturates the optical theorem bound for the total cross section, i.e. $\sigma_{s} = \sigma_{\mathrm{tot}}$, thus the name ``unitarity limit.''
 Relatedly, EFTs organize corrections to $f_0(k)$ as a power series in $k/R_{\rm eff}$.
 We give a lightning review of these experimental connections in Section \ref{sec:FermionsAtUnitarity} because they play such a major motivational role in our paper and the theory of Schr\"odinger systems more broadly.